 1. Be pious at Holy Trinity Cathedral of Tbilisi

-Since it’s so beautiful and costs absolutely nothing it takes the first spot in the list of free things to do in Tbilisi!
+Since it’s so beautiful and costs absolutely nothing it takes the first spot in this list of free things to do!

 It is within walking distance of the city center (~20 minutes from Meidan Square) and the closest Metro Station is Avlabari (9 minutes on foot).